 Believe it or not, your stress as a parent can directly impact your child’s behavior.
 Children are incredibly attuned to the emotional climate of their home.
 When parents are stressed, children often absorb this tension, which may manifest as misbehavior.

-Getting to the Root of Why Kids Act They Way They Do
+Digging into the Root of Why Kids Act The Way They Do

 Of course, this list of 14 things that impact children’s behavior may not touch on all reasons why children act the way they do, but it’s a good place to start when you begin to find a box or two to tick.